Garibaldi Resources (CVE:GGI) Trading 43.3% Higher – What’s Next?

 Garibaldi Resources Corp.
-(CVE:GGI – Get Free Report)’s stock price rose 43.3% during trading on Wednesday .
+(CVE:GGI – Get Free Report)’s stock price traded up 43.3% during mid-day trading on Wednesday .
 The stock traded as high as C$0.22 and last traded at C$0.22.
-Approximately 970,124 shares changed hands during mid-day trading, an increase of 251% from the average daily volume of 276,100 shares.
+970,124 shares were traded during mid-day trading, an increase of 251% from the average session volume of 276,100 shares.
 The stock had previously closed at C$0.15.

 Garibaldi Resources Price Performance